RuthvikC27/RuthvikC27/README.md

-- 👋 Hi, I’m @RuthvikC27
+- 👋 Hi, I’m @RuthvikC27 (Vanam Ruthvik Chandra)
 - 👀 I’m interested in Problem Solving.
-- 🌱 I’m currently learning about System design.
+- 🌱 I’m currently learning about System Design.
-- 💞️ I’m looking to collaborate on Payment Gateway
+- 💞️ I’m looking to collaborate on my Payment Gateway Project.
-- 📫 How to reach me LinkedIn.
+- 📫 How to reach me - LinkedIn.

 <!---
 RuthvikC27/RuthvikC27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.